-Therefore, if you’re among the 12%+ of Dominicans residing outside the country, it makes sense to look for inexpensive and faster ways to send money home.
+If you looking to send money to the Dominican Republic, it makes sense to find the most cost-effective and efficient way of getting your money abroad.
 There are various transfer service providers and channels you could use.
 However, this depends on factors such as the preferred mode of receipt for the beneficiary, the providers’ payout networks, speed of transfer, and the sending limits.

-There are multiple ways to easily send and receive money in Dominican Republic but these will largely depend on the provider you decide to use.
-Below you will find everything you need know about sending and receiving money.
+There are multiple ways to easily send and receive money in the Dominican Republic but these will largely depend on the provider you decide to use.
+Below you will find everything you need to know about sending and receiving money.

 This money transfer service gives the sender lots of flexibility.
 You can send money online from their website, use the MoneyGram App, or walk into any physical store and send from there.
 You can also use the MoneyGram sendbot that allows you to transfer money through the Facebook messenger app.

 For in-store sending, you can use the website to locate a store near you.
 With MoneyGram, you can begin the transfer process online or on the app and finish it at a physical store.
 Funding your transfer is simple; there is the option of a debit or credit card, bank, or cash deposit.

 Other providers that offer similar money transfer services to the Dominican Republic include Pangea, Azimo, Remitly, and Wise.
 Transfast is only available in the United States, while Sendvalu is available to people sending from Switzerland.

 Money transfers have been the subject of increased regulation and legislation in many countries in the recent past.
 This is due to the rampant money laundering cases and funding of illegal activities.
 As a result of this and many other reasons, senders are required to identify themselves and their recipients before their transactions can be initiated or completed.

 To complete a money transfer to the Dominican Republic, the following information is required from senders.
 However, this varies from one provider to another.